tzok/cli2rest-bio/README.md

 - [FR3D](./fr3d/): A tool for RNA structure annotation and classification
 - [RNAPOLIS](./rnapolis/): A tool for RNA structure annotation
 - [RNAView](./rnaview/): A tool for RNA secondary structure annotation
+- [VARNA-TZ](./varna-tz/): A custom tool for RNA 2D structure visualization

 ## How It Works